Vysakh2003/Rock-Paper-Scissors/README.md

 Rock paper scissors is a hand game, usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.
 These shapes are "rock", "paper", and "scissors".

 # How To Play
--✔️ The game randomly selects a target score between 50 and 100.
+-✔️ The game randomly selects a target score between 50 and 100.<br>
--✔️ Players are prompted to enter their choice:
+-✔️ Players are prompted to enter their choice:<br>
-        Type "1" for "ROCK"
+        Type "1" for "ROCK"<br>
-        Type "2" for "PAPER"
+        Type "2" for "PAPER"<br>
-        Type "3" for "SCISSOR"
+        Type "3" for "SCISSOR"<br>
--✔️ The game will display the player's choice and the system's choice.
+-✔️ The game will display the player's choice and the system's choice.<br>
--✔️ The scores are updated based on the outcome:
+-✔️ The scores are updated based on the outcome:<br>
-        If the player wins a round, they gain 5 points.
+        If the player wins a round, they gain 5 points.<br>
-        If the system wins a round, it gains 5 points.
+        If the system wins a round, it gains 5 points.<br>
--✔️ The game continues until either the player or the system reaches or surpasses the target score.
+-✔️ The game continues until either the player or the system reaches or surpasses the target score.<br>
--✔️ To exit the game at any time, enter "-1".
+-✔️ To exit the game at any time, enter "-1".<br>

 # Note
--✔️ Ensure you have Python installed on your system to run the game.
+-✔️ Ensure you have Python installed on your system to run the game.<br>
--✔️ Enjoy playing and have fun!
+-✔️ Enjoy playing and have fun!<br>